 Chun Lim Abbott

-Mrs. Abbott has fifty-four U.S. and worldwide Patents that have been issued or pending and twenty-five U.S. and worldwide Trademarks that have been issued or pending.
+Mrs. Abbott has fifty-five U.S. and worldwide Patents that have been issued or pending.
+9 registered 4 pending US and Worldwide trademarks.
 These Patents and Trademarks cover the many products.
 Chun Lim and her husband plan on using this breakthrough science for other medical health products.
 The science has been proven safe and effective in several animal and human studies.

 Dominic C. Abbott